-- \\\\\ 3.
-Place visual reminders to maintain social distance and proper handwashing in all community areas. - \\\\\ 4.
-Use disposable bathroom passes, which are thrown in the trash when the student returns to class. - \\\\ 5.
+after coming in from playing outside/recess.
+3. Place visual reminders to maintain social distance and proper handwashing in all community areas 4.
+Use disposable bathroom passes, which are thrown in the trash when the student returns to class 5.
 Create a schedule for bathrooms to be cleaned regularly throughout the school day.

-Lunch Room Procedures

-- 1. Stagger meal times to minimize the number of students dining inside at one time and keep people 6 feet apart.
-It is recommended that students face the same direction rather than facing each other. - Don't intermix pods/classes, and maintain a consistent group of classrooms/pods that are dining at the same time each day whenever possible. - $\circ$ $\;$ Consider adding additional lunch times to the schedule to allow for social distancing. - If students cannot fit in the lunch room safely, consider eating lunch in the classroom or hallway. - 2.
-Use disposable flatware and cutlery when possible.
+Lord Brown Brown down Lunch Room Procedures 1.
+Stagger meal times to minimize the number of students dining inside at one time and keep people 6 feet apart.
+It is recommended that students face the same direction rather than facing each o Don't intermix pods/classes, and maintain a consistent group of classrooms/pods that are dining at the same time each day whenever possible.
+Consider adding additional lunch times to the schedule to allow for social distancing.
+If students cannot fit in the lunch room safely, consider eating lunch in the classroom or hallway.
+2. Use disposable flatware and cutlery when possible.
 If disposable items are not feasible or desirable, ensure that all non-disposable food service items are handled with gloves and washed with dish soap and hot water or in a dishwasher.
-Individuals should wash their hands after removing their gloves or after directly handling used food service items. - \\\\ 3.
-Do not allow sharing food and utensils. - \\\\\ 4.
-Encourage staff and students to wash hands before and after entering the lunchroom. - \\\\ 5.
+Individuals should wash their hands after removing their gloves or after directly handling used food service items.
+3. Do not allow sharing food and utensils.
+4. Encourage staff and students to wash hands before and after entering the lunchroom.5.
 Place visual reminders for students.

-Student Transition Procedures

-- 1. Limit hallways to one-way paths if possible If not possible, ensure students and staff travel on the right side of the hallways and move in a clockwise fashion to reduce contact. - \\\\\ 2.
+Student Transition Procedures Limit hallways to one-way paths if possible - If not possible, ensure students and staff travel on the right side of the hallways and move in a clockwise fashion to reduce contact.
 Stagger or extended transition times to limit the number of people in the hallway at one time.
 Keep the transitions consistent to limit exposure across persons.

-Visitor and Volunteer Procedures
+Visitor and Volunteer Procedures 1.
 Create and communicate to parents and the community members the campus's visitor and volunteer procedures.
+Considerations: Health checks upon entry Only all essential visitors or volunteers, which requires an appointment Do not allow parents to eat lunch with students Outclass Procedures 1.
+Modify classes where participants are likely to be in very close contact.
+2. Bring in specialist staff (e.g., music, art, physical education) to individual classrooms versus rotating all kids through a shared space that is not able to be cleaned with each new participant introduction.
+3. Whenever possible, hold physical education and music classes outside and encourage participants to spread out.
+Consider using visual cues to demonstrate physical spacing.